htmlburger/wpemerge-theme/README.md

 - Gutenberg support.
 - [SASS](https://sass-lang.com/) + [PostCSS](https://github.com/postcss/postcss) for stylesheets.
 Separate bundles are created for **front-end**, **administration**, **Gutenberg** and **login** pages.
 - ES6 for JavaScript.
 Separate bundles are created for **front-end**, **administration**, **Gutenberg** and **login** pages.
-- [Webpack](https://webpack.js.org/) to transpile and bundle assets, create sprites, optimize images etc.
+- Pure [Webpack](https://webpack.js.org/) to transpile and bundle assets, create sprites, optimize images etc.
 - [Browsersync](https://www.browsersync.io/) for synchronized browser development.
 - Autoloading for all classes in your `App\` namespace.
 - Automatic, fool-proof cache busting for all assets, including ones referenced in styles.
-- WPCS, JavaScript and SASS linting using single yarn commands.
+- WPCS, JavaScript and SASS linting and fixing using a single yarn command.
 - Single-command optional CSS package installation:
     - Normalize.css
     - Boostrap 4